Himanshu25102005/Punar-Pustak/README.md

 - Creating responsive web designs that work across all device sizes
 - Implementing modern UI/UX principles for intuitive user experiences
 - Building search functionality and filtering systems
-- Designing user profiles and interaction systems
+- Designing user profiles and interaction systems.
 - Developing e-commerce features like product listings and checkout flows
 - Writing clean, maintainable HTML, CSS, and JavaScript code
 - Using Git for version control and collaboration